 Here’s what we’ll cover in this guide:

-You will find a mix of state (free fees) and private (fee-paying) education in Portugal.
-You can enroll children in preschool before they join a school at the mandatory age of six.
-For instance, 92 percent of children attended preschool in Portugal in 2019, higher than the OECD average of 88 percent.
+In Portugal, you can choose between state (tuition-free) and private (fee-paying) education.
+Children can be enrolled in preschool before reaching the mandatory school age of six.
+For instance, in 2019, 92 percent of children attended preschool in Portugal, surpassing the OECD average of 88 percent.

-Understanding the different stages of the Portuguese educational system and all the available options for your children is fundamental in deciding where to send them.
+Understanding the stages of the Portuguese educational system, and the available options for your children is fundamental to deciding where to send them.

 You can enroll your child in either a private or public school in Portugal.
-If you pick a private school, you can check to see whether it’s certified by the relevant ministry.
+If you pick a private school, you can verify whether it’s certified by the relevant ministry.

 Regardless of whether you choose a state school or a private one, the education system in Portugal is the same.
 It consists of four stages and comprises the following educational levels: